isoriano1968/mesaonamiga/README.md

 Fixed: https://github.com/BSzili/libdl-hunk

-Failure #3: librt was missing

-Failure #4: zlib was missing

-Failure #5: zstd was missing

-Failure #6: libexpat was missing
+Failure #3: librt was missing, may be part of libc but also as a stub in librt ... looking for clock_gettime etc

+Failure #4: libdrm missng, NOW THIS IS where the beef is .. dependencies on X11 libs .. welcome to hell!

 ... to be continued